 California has among the longest and most diverse seasons for fall foliage.

 The show usually begins mid-September in the upper reaches of the Sierra Nevada, then parades gradually down the slopes, concluding in the valleys in December.
-In the past couple weeks, trees at around 10,000 feet have already been swapping their summer greens for shades of yellow, gold, and lime.
+In the past couple weeks, trees at around 10,000 feet have already begun swapping their summer greens for shades of gold.

 But there's plenty of time to get out and soak up the fall properly.
 We asked Poimiroo to share his five favorite destinations to see California’s colors.

 The Eastern Sierra canyon has three forks — north, middle, and south — dotted with alpine lakes and dense with aspen, cottonwood, and willow trees that erupt in brilliant autumn hues.
 "It’s a spectacular area," Poimiroo said.

 It’s also convenient, a few hours north of Los Angeles.
 "The great thing about California," he said, "is most of the color you can drive right to."
 Now’s the time.
 The colors are peaking over the next few weeks.

 This scenic drive winds for 15 miles past a necklace of glacial lakes.
 Aspens along the shorelines and lower slopes turn yellow and gold and create a dazzling contrast with the turquoise water and granite Sierra.

 "It makes for a wonderful drive," Poimiroo said.
 "You have this beautiful opalescent lake and then you get yellow aspen going up to orange, going to flame red up a thousand feet above you."

 This region in the Northern Sierra has an East Coast character, said Poimiroo.
 "You have white-steepled churches and old barns and old, old towns from the 1850s, '60s, and '70s that were often built by New Englanders."